-ASCII comma-separated file Access database
+- ASCII/Unicode comma-separated file - Access database

-The data structure consists of several record types each with a number of fields.
-In the ASCII file each record type is represented by a token which begins each line and in the database each record type is a separate table.
+The data structure consists of 12 record types each with a number of fields.
+In the ASCII/Unicode file each record type is represented by a token which begins each line and in the database each record type is a separate table.